DanieleOttaviano/XPMP_experiments/README.md

 ****

-### This repository is designed for replicating the experiments on XPMP as shown in the associated paper: [Link to the Paper](https://your-paper-url.com)
+### This repository aims is to replicate the experiments on XPMP as shown in the associated paper: [Link to the Paper](https://your-paper-url.com)

 ## How to Use